sharondrinkwaard/battleship-game/README.md

 The ultimate goal is to destroy all the ships from the other player.
 There are a few variations of this game.
 This one has one game board where the computer places 4 ships at a random location.
-The player has to fill in 2 coordinates between 1 and 5 and guess where the ships are located.
+The player has to fill in 2 coordinates between 1 and 5 and guesses where the ships are located.

 An 'M' is printed on the board if the player misses.
 An '$' is printed on the board when the player sunk a ship.

-When all ships sank, the player wins.
+When all the ships sank, the player wins.
-When the player ran out of bullets, the player loses.
+When the player runs out of bullets, the player loses.

 ## Features
 ---

-- It starts with a quick welcome message followed by a question if the player wants to read the rules.
+- It starts with a quick welcome message followed by the question if the player wants to read the rules.
 ![Welcome message](./assets/images/welcome_message.png)

 - If answered 'y' the rules are being displayed before continuing.